Accounting Policies – From the name itself, it is clear that these policies are set of rules that dictate a company’s financial accounting.

 What are Accounting Policies?

-Accounting policies are set of rules or procedures by following which a company prepares its financial statements.
+Accounting policies are a set of rules or procedures by following which a company prepares its financial statements.

 But you may ask why should a company need accounting policy?